 Dylan, like many autistic people, likes his routines; he seems to find the pattern of attendance at his day centre reassuring and to enjoy the rhythm of his regular activities.
 It’s not just the autistic person who can feel comfortable with routine though – parents and carers can also fall back on tried and tested activities rather than risk something new.

 My trips out with Dylan habitually involve a back-up plan in case Dylan becomes distressed or a situation becomes unsafe.
-I always think through contingencies and have a Plan B as well as Plan A. In some ways this is not dissimilar from the ‘risk assessments’ we undertake when supervising any activity with young people.
-However with autism there is usually an ‘abandon activity’ filter and a scenario which would trigger a request for help.
-As a single parent I am particularly conscious of the extra challenge this presents.
+In some ways this is not dissimilar from the process we might go through when supervising an activity with any young person.
+With Dylan, however, I have to also consider when to abandon a trip or ask for help.
+As a single parent I am conscious of the extra challenge this presents.
 I don’t have family I could call on and I would not expect friends to be on hand if I found myself in a situation where I needed support.
 The implications of this are that I either trust that in such a situation there will always be a generous member of the public around or I don’t put myself and Dylan in a situation where we need help.
-For some parents of autistic children, then, routines appear attractive in that they can reduce risk.
+For some parents of autistic children, then, routines appear attractive in that they can reduce such risk.

 The Calculated Risk

 This isn’t good enough though is it?
-Apart from the fact risk can never be entirely eliminated (only last week I had an incident with Dylan in a familiar place for reasons I still cannot fathom) it is not healthy to live life so fearfully.
+Apart from the fact risk can never be entirely eliminated it is not healthy to live life so fearfully.
 I have made passing reference to the impact of fear on my caring for Dylan elsewhere (see, for example, this post).
 While I realise that such feelings are motivated by wanting to keep Dylan safe, I am aware that this is not something I can allow to get the better of me.
 Curiosity and novelty are as much a part of learning for autistic people as for non-autistic people; if I want Dylan to reach his potential then I need to develop the confidence to support him into new situations so that he can discover things about himself and the world.

 Happily, something comes along every so often which offers just the right degree of novelty.
 In summer 2011, for example, I took Dylan on a steam train trip from our home city to the coast.
 Although to some people this may not seem like much of a risk it required me to think through contingencies.
 How would Dylan cope with a 12 hour trip away from home without a car (many families living with autism depend heavily on private vehicles to manage outings)?
 Would the noise of the engine bother him?
 What if Dylan didn’t like our seats or the carriage was over-crowded?
 How could I help him to understand that we were only getting off the train at our destination station for a short while?
 What if Dylan wouldn’t get back on?
 And (crucially!) how would I go to the toilet on the train given that Dylan can’t be left unsupervised?